Code-Institute-Submissions/Milestone-Project-116/README.md

 * The website was tested on Google Chrome, Mozilla Firefox and Safari browsers.
 * The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 8 & iPhone X.
+* The website was viewed on [Responsinator](http://www.responsinator.com/) to check overall responsiveness.
 * A large amount of testing was done to ensure that all pages were linking correctly.
 * Friends and family members were asked to review the site to point out any bugs and/or user experience issues.